- Medical Director, Sleep Disorders Center, Sibley Memorial Hospital

 All of these tests are painless and have no risk associated with them.

-- Sleep study, or polysomnogram (for patients 13 and older): combination of several diagnostic tests that record sleep patterns, brain activity, breathing, heart activity and body movements simultaneously during sleep.
+- Sleep study, or polysomnogram (for patients 18 and older): combination of several diagnostic tests that record sleep patterns, brain activity, breathing, heart activity and body movements simultaneously during sleep.
+If the patient is 17 and under, you can contact the Pediatric Sleep Center in Baltimore.

 - Continuous Positive Airway Pressure (CPAP) titrations